 We require our non-employee directors to hold shares of Company stock valued at five times their annual retainers.
 Until target ownership is achieved, 50% of a non-employee director's total compensation will be paid in shares of our common stock.
-Target ownership value is measured annually.
-Once a determination is made that target ownership has been achieved, a subsequent decrease in the Company's share price will not impact that determination.
+Target ownership value is measured annually and, once achieved, must be maintained throughout the non-employee director's tenure on the Board.
 Non-employee directors are not permitted to sell shares prior to achieving their ownership target.
-However, a non-employee director may tender shares to: (i) satisfy withholding taxes upon the exercise of stock options; or (ii) pay the exercise price upon the exercise of stock options.
+However, a non-employee director may tender shares to: (i) satisfy withholding taxes upon the exercise of stock options to the extent permitted under applicable law and any terms and conditions applicable to such award; or (ii) pay the exercise price upon the exercise of stock options.
 After a non-employee director has met his or her target ownership requirement, he or she is required to retain at least 50% of the net shares received from any exercised options (over and above target ownership level) for at least two years from the date of vesting.
-With the exception of Mr. Patel, who was appointed as a director on October 25, 2021, all of our non-employee directors had met their target ownership levels as of December 31, 2022.
+With the exception of Ms. Helmkamp, who was appointed as a director on November 20, 2023, all of our non-employee directors had met their target ownership levels as of December 31, 2023.